larymak/larymak/README.md

 ### Hi there I'm LaryMak 👋

-## I'm a Developer, Python and Tech Enthuasist, I love to automate staffs!!
+## I'm a Developer, Python and Tech Enthuasist, I love to automate staff!!

 - 🔭 I’m currently working on ...
-Python and React Projects
+Python & Django, React Projects and OpenSource
 - 🌱 I’m currently learning ... everything 🤣
 - 👯 I’m looking to collaborate with other content creators
 - 🤔 I’m looking for help with learning how to use OpenSource forums